plasmadancom/30A-Relay-HAT/README.md

 ## DC Switching

 DC is much more difficult to switch compared to AC.
 30A Relay HAT is not rated to switch DC since it uses AC relays, however provided you stick to **low** voltages and keep the current reasonable, you should be fine.
 However this is entirely at your own risk and will likely reduce the operational life of the relays.
 Automotive applications at 12V DC should be fine also.
-We recommend a **maximum** 20A / 10A @ 30V DC (NO / NC).
+We recommend a **maximum** 20A @ 30V DC.

 Alternatively try our [CTRL HAT](https://github.com/plasmadancom/CTRL-HAT) boards which work with DC power-MOSFETs.